strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 :::caution
 Make sure to check the usage of your Strapi Cloud project before downgrading: if your current usage exceeds the limits of the lower plan, you are taking the risk of getting charged for the overages.
 Note also that you may lose access to some features: for example, downgrading to the Developer plan which doesn't include the Backups feature, would make you lose all your project's backups.
 Please refer to [Information on billing & usage](/cloud/getting-started/usage-billing) for more information.

+Note also that you cannot downgrade if you have additional environments.
+For instance, if you wish to downgrade from the Pro plan to the Developer plan, you first need to delete all additional environments that have been configured (see [Resetting & Deleting environment](#resetting--deleting-environment)), for the **Downgrade** button to be displayed and available again.
 :::

 To downgrade your current plan to a lower one: